Silver Spring Library

 Project Status and Status:

-- Roofing is complete; green roof plants to be planted when temperatures are suitable
+- Roofing is complete; green roof plants have been planted

 - Sunshades complete at south wall; sunshade installation ongoing at the Pavilion

-- Air barrier and metal panel installation over the Purple line right of way ongoing
+- Air barrier and metal panel installation over the Purple line right of way complete

 - Light fixture installation almost complete